|Year of achievement||Team||National||European|

 |Italian Super Cup||2012|

-Stephan Lichtsteiner is a right-back who seemingly never gets tired: his constant running up and down the wing saw him put in more crosses than any other Juve player in the 2012/13 season and for that reason he is a crucial weapon in Antonio Conte’s armoury.
+Stephan Lichtsteiner is a right-back who seemingly never gets tired: his constant running up and down the wing saw him contribute three goals in the 2013/14 season and for that reason he is a crucial weapon in Massimiliano Allegri’s armoury.

 Lichtsteiner was born on 16 January 1984 and initially represented the Adligenswil and Lucerne youth teams.
-He made his professional debut for Grasshopper, the most successful side in Switzerland.
-The defender established himself as a first-team regular at the age of 18, helping the Zurich-based outfit clinch the league title in season 2002/03, their most recent championship success.
+He made his professional debut for Grasshopper, the most successful side in Switzerland, establishing himself as a first-team regular at the age of 18 and going on to help the Zurich-based outfit clinch the league title in season 2002/03, their most recent championship success.

-In 2005 he signed for Lille and made his Champions League debut.
-Three seasons later after more than 100 appearances for the French outfit, Lichtsteiner made his move to Italy.
+In 2005, he signed for Lille and featured for the first time in the Champions League.
+After more than 100 appearances for the French outfit, Lichtsteiner made his move to Italy three seasons later.
 Lazio it was who swooped for the full-back, and he quickly adapted to life in Serie A, lifting the TIM Cup at the end of his first season and then the Italian Super Cup in Beijing.

-Lichtsteiner is also a key member of the Swiss national squad, having represented his nation in Euro 2008 and the 2010 FIFA World Cup.
+Lichtsteiner is also a key member of the Swiss national squad, having represented his nation in Euro 2008 and the 2010 and 2014 World Cups.